montanizstills/montanizstills/index.md

 ## Education:
-- Fairleigh Dickinson University-Metropolitan Campus: Master of Science, expected 2025
+- Fairleigh Dickinson University-Metropolitan Campus: Master of Science
 - Fairleigh Dickinson University-Metropolitan Campus: Bachelor of Science in Mathematics with minors in Computer Science and Business Administration.

 ## Technical Background: